opensearch-project/documentation-website/_monitoring-plugins/alerting/monitors.md

 * per-document - Runs a query to return the amount of documents indexed within the last hour, then it evaluates newly indexed data and returns the documents that match the criteria to generate an alert notification.
 ### Document-level monitors

-You can set an alert for individual documents within an index.
+You can set an alert for individual documents within an index with a per document monitor.
 The query returns specific documents that contain the fields that match the trigger criteria that you want to monitor.

-To create a document-level monitor that generates notifications when the trigger conditions are met.
+To create a per document monitor that generates notifications when the trigger conditions are met, follow these steps:
-Select the data source that you want to monitor, such as the index.
+1. Select the data source that you want to monitor, such as the index.
-Create the query with name, field,
+2. Set the frequency for how often to run the monitor.
+3. Create the query and set the alert trigger condition.
+Optionally, you can combine two separate query conditions by adding the same tag to both queries.

-The document findings data contains metadata about which document matches the query.
-The metadata provided for each document includes:
+The Alerting plugin also creates document findings data that contain metadata about which document matches each query.
+Security analytics can use the document findings data to keep track and analyze the query data separate from the alert processes.

+ The metadata provided for each document finding includes:

-* The document ID and index name
+* document - The document ID and index name
-* The query name
+* Query - The query name that matched the document
-* The timestamp that indicates the time the document was found during the runtime
+* Time found - The timestamp that indicates the time the document was found during the runtime

 Per document monitors allow you to define tags that combine trigger criteria by logical operators.
 You can't do this with the per bucket or per query monitors.

-Trigger conditions are defined based on the results of the queries.
-You can also add tags to each query to fine tune your trigger conditions.
+You can also add tags to each query to fine tune your trigger conditions, and perform combination triggers that return logical OR operation on two queries marked with the same tag.

 You can create a tag that aggregates two conditions by logical operators, then add the tag as a single trigger condition.
-For example, you could create a tag called "sigma" with a trigger condition that requires two query criterion to be met.
+For example, you could create a tag called "sigma" with a trigger condition that returns requires either of two separate query criterion to be met.
 ## Key terms

 Term | Definition